Medial-EarlySign/MR_Wiki/Blog/tabular_data_analysis.md

 But what if we stopped using covariance shift as an excuse and started using it as a tool?

-I believe there is a more robust way to handle this: a "gold standard" for analyzing tabular data that allows us to estimate performance accurately, even when the ground shifts beneath our feet.
+I believe there is a better way to handle this: a "gold standard" for analyzing tabular data that allows us to estimate performance accurately, even when the ground shifts beneath our feet.

 ## The Problem: Comparing Apples to Oranges